 Before coming to Concordia, Jessica spent three seasons as the Artistic Director of Carousel Players, a professional theatre company for young audiences.
 She is a past artistic associate with Native Earth Performing Arts in Toronto and was Program Director of their Playwrights Unit Animiikiig.
 She was a workshop leader for “The Study” hosted by the National Arts Centre, Indigenous Performing Arts Alliance and Debajehmujig Creation Centre.

-Directing (select): The Rez Sisters (Stratford Festival of Canada's 2021 Season); Medicine Wheel, Dream Girl, Across This Body, Dark Matters all responding to the 2019 report on for New Harlem's commissioned Embodying (New Harlem Productions in association with Nightwood Theatre and Native Earth Performing Arts 2021); Apathy (Concordia University Theatre Department 2019); Boys Girls, And Other Mythological Creatures (Harbourfront Centre, Carousel Players 2019, 2017); Ipperwash (Blyth Festival 2017), Tick; iChild; Hana Hashimoto, Sixth Violin; Spelling 2-5-5 (Carousel Players 2014-2017), Two Indians (Summerworks Festival 2016); CLGA Unarchived (co-curator, Buddies in Bad Times Rhubarb Festival 2015), Savage (Native Earth/Stratford Springworks 2014), Treaty No. 9 (Aluna Theatre Rutas Festival 2014), girls!girls!girls! (co-director, SummerWorks 2013).
+Directing (select): The Rez Sisters (Stratford Festival of Canada's 2021 Season); Medicine Wheel, Dream Girl, Across This Body, Dark Matters all responding to the 2019 report on Missing and Murdered Indigenous Women and Girls for New Harlem's commissioned Embodying Power and Place (New Harlem Productions in association with Nightwood Theatre and Native Earth Performing Arts 2021); Apathy (Concordia University Theatre Department 2019); Boys Girls, And Other Mythological Creatures (Harbourfront Centre, Carousel Players 2019, 2017); Ipperwash (Blyth Festival 2017), Tick; iChild; Hana Hashimoto, Sixth Violin; Spelling 2-5-5 (Carousel Players 2014-2017), Two Indians (Summerworks Festival 2016); CLGA Unarchived (co-curator, Buddies in Bad Times Rhubarb Festival 2015), Savage (Native Earth/Stratford Springworks 2014), Treaty No. 9 (Aluna Theatre Rutas Festival 2014), girls!girls!girls! (co-director, SummerWorks 2013).

 Upcoming: Directing a devised work Grief with Concordia University (2023), Will Eno's Middletown with The National Theatre School of Canada (2023), and Helen Edmundson's The Clearing at The Shaw Festival (2023).